mucommander/mucommander/readme.txt

 New features:
  - Keyboard shortcuts, toolbar and command bar buttons can now be customized (no GUI yet, see .xml files in preferences folder)
+ - Pre-defined themes and new theme engine allowing more customization options (GUI no updated yet)
+ - Custom file opener and file associations (no GUI yet)
  - Drag and Drop support: files can be copied or moved to and from muCommander windows and other applications, current folder can be changed by dropping a file or folder on the location field
  - Clipboard support: files can be copied and pasted to/from the clipboard (Ctrl+C / Ctrl+V by default), works with other applications
  - New quick search with visual feedback, editable search string, jump to next/previous matches and ability to cancel it
+ - Connection pooling (SFTP,FTP) and automatic disconnection after timeout, active connections can be listed and closed
  - New file transfer progress window with 'Pause'/'Resume', 'Skip' current file and speed limit options, current/total remaining time, elapsed time, current speed and speed graph, and option to leave the window open when finished
  - Zip, Tar, Gzip, Bzip2 archives can now be created
  - Support for ISO and NRG images over local and SMB filesystems (contributed by Xavier Martin)